 Welcome to the Blockstack Zero-to-DApp tutorial.
 The tutorial uses the Blockstack platform to teach you about blockchain technology and the Blockstack Ecosystem.
 The tutorial teaches you what makes a DApp different than a traditional application.
 You’ll build and run a DApp.
-You’ll also learn about the Blockstack Signature Fund and the Application Mining program which awards funds to DApp developer every month.
+You’ll also learn about the Application Mining program which awards funds to DApp developer every month.

 The tutorial has four parts of which this is first, and it contains the following topics:

 - Try your first DApp by creating an identity

 - Overview of the DApp you will build

 You can complete the entire Zero-to-DApp tutorial in less than 45 minutes.
 If you prefer a 10-minute hello-world code sample, see the Hello, Blockstack Tutorial.